-One thing I've always loved about my grandmother's house, is that her handiwork is everywhere–a framed picture of a family tree made of thumbprinted "leaves" turned into masked raccoons, embroidered and appliqued pillows, cross stitch, oil paintings, curtains, laundry bags, down jackets.
+One thing I’ve always loved about my grandmother’s house, is that her handiwork is everywhere–a framed picture of a family tree made of thumbprinted “leaves” turned into masked raccoons, embroidered and appliqued pillows, cross stitch, oil paintings, curtains, laundry bags, down jackets and now we are working with custom face masks with the best materials for your safety.

 And as I walked through her house a few weeks ago, I was struck that the majority of crafting I do, goes out the door.
 Though there’s nothing wrong with that, I generally craft for gifts, for other people–pillows, knitting, appliqued tees.
 And accept for a few curtains, a knitted hat or a pillowcase dress here and there, not much of my hand work is around.